Practice meets

 Wonder seeking Wisdom

-We value intellectual integrity based on critical thinking and empirical evidence as well as historically and anthropologically informed argumentation.
-At the same time, we cultivate an attitude of epistemic humility as we are aware that some things are not meant to be grasped by reason or language.
-There is nevertheless ample room for more nuanced and refined understandings of the content of our human experience.
-We regard intellectual discourse and theoretical knowledge as a source of empowerment and freedom.
+We prioritize intellectual integrity, grounded in critical thinking, empirical evidence, and historically and anthropologically informed analysis.
+At the same time, we embrace epistemic humility, recognizing that not everything can be fully understood through reason or language.
+Yet, there remains ample room for more nuanced and refined interpretations of the human experience.
+We see intellectual discourse and theoretical understanding as vital sources of empowerment and freedom.

 Shams-ed-Dīn Tabrīzī